shlokgalav/Cricket-ball-physics/notes/3A_aerodynamic_effects.md

 This equation follows from the force-coefficient formulation used for cricket-ball swing by Grimshaw, Briggs, and Atkins (2024) in a research paper.

 The coefficient (C_S) represents the aerodynamic asymmetry produced by factors such as seam orientation and ball-surface condition.

 In this simplified model, swing is assumed to act in the sideways (z)-direction.

+For this model, a C_S value of 0.30 will be used, as in the research paper by Grimshaw, Briggs, and Atkins (2024), they measured the coefficient in the range of 0.25 to 0.35.

 A signed value of (C_S) can represent the direction of swing: